Right in this very moment, wild bilberries high up in the mountains are being picked and combed for their delicious and richly nutritious berries.

 - used in a salad dressing with apple cider vinegar and fresh herbs

 Bilberries can also be dehydrated and used as “hedgerow currants”.
 Toss them in your cookie and cake batter, add them to your homemade granola or flavor your festive spirits (brandy, gin, vodka).
+For even more blueberry/bilberry recipes, you’ll want to check out Tracey’s blueberry recipe round-up.

 Similarly, they can be turned into tinctures, made of both berries and leaves.